 Directs the PUC to approve public utility's standard avoided cost rates and contracts for purchases of energy from qualifying facilities of 10,000 kW alternating current or less.
 Details calculation of design capacity of a qualifying facility and establishes that a qualifying facility, including associated energy storage devices, shall be eligible for standard avoided cost rates and contracts, as long as energy storage devices are charged solely with energy from the qualifying facility and the facility meets requirements of the Federal Energy Regulatory Commission for qualifying facilities.
 Establishes that a qualifying facility that uses generation technology that is variable or intermittent shall be eligible for standard avoided cost rates and contracts if approved by the PUC, with additional requirements.
 Describes process and jurisdiction for resolving disputes between a public utility and a qualifying facility.
+Describes the role of the PUC in such disputes.
 Prohibits a public utility from charging a qualifying facility for use of the public utility's transmission facilities unless the public utility joins a regional transmission organization or an independent system operator.

-HB 3274 STAFF MEASURE SUMMARY
+HB 3274 -3 STAFF MEASURE SUMMARY